Momina00/Momina00/README.md

 ## Projects

-- Voice_Assistant (Personal voice assistant with python)
+Voice_Assistant, Personal voice assistant with python •

-• Built a Python voice assistant with speech output using pyttsx3.
+Built a Python voice assistant with speech output using pyttsx3.
+•
-• Implemented command handling (time, date, web actions) using conditional logic.
+Implemented command handling (time, date, web actions) using conditional logic.
+•
-• Designed a continuous interaction loop with error handling.
+Designed a continuous interaction loop with error handling.
+•
-• Added fallback input system to handle voice recognition limitations
+Added fallback input system to handle voice recognition limitations

-- Spam Email Detector Web App
+Spam Email Detector Web App
   LIVE DEMO:https://emailspamdetectorwebapp-qfsftl742sanceswgdxfzj.streamlit.app/

-- Unemployment analysis with python
+Unemployment analysis with python
+•

-• Analyzed unemployment dataset to identify trends across time and regions
+Analyzed unemployment dataset to identify trends across time and regions
+•
-• Explored patterns such as seasonal changes and variations in unemployment rates
+Explored patterns such as seasonal changes and variations in unemployment rates
+•
-• Cleaned and validated data to handle missing values and inconsistencies
+Cleaned and validated data to handle missing values and inconsistencies
+•
-• Used Python (Pandas, Matplotlib) to visualize insights and support conclusions
+Used Python (Pandas, Matplotlib) to visualize insights and support conclusions
+•
+Documented findings clearly and refined results based on iterative feedbacks

-- Fake News Detection System (NLP + Web App)
+Fake News Detection System (NLP + Web App)
+•

-• Built a model to classify news as real or fake using text data
+Built a model to classify news as real or fake using text data
+•
-• Analyzed and processed sensitive content with an unbiased approach
+Analyzed and processed sensitive content with an unbiased approach
+•
-• Applied logical reasoning to evaluate conflicting information patterns
+Applied logical reasoning to evaluate conflicting information patterns
+•
-• Cleaned and preprocessed textual data to improve model accuracy
+Cleaned and preprocessed textual data to improve model accuracy
+•
-• Evaluated model performance and refined results based on feedback
+Evaluated model performance and refined results based on feedback